learnbyexample/py_regular_expressions/py_regex.md

 Scripting and automation tasks often need to extract particular portions of text from input data or modify them from one format to another.
 This book will help you understand Regular Expressions, a mini-programming language for all sorts of text processing needs.

 This book heavily leans on examples to present features of regular expressions one by one.
 It is recommended that you manually type each example and experiment with them.
-Understanding both the nature of input strings and the output produced is essential.
+Make an effort to understand the sample input as well as the solution presented and check if the output changes (or not!) when you alter some part of the input and the command.
 As an analogy, consider learning to drive a car — no matter how much you read about them or listen to explanations, you'd need practical experience to become proficient.

 ## Prerequisites